-The History of FaithCentre
+The History and Services of FaithCentre

 In October 2002, Doyle Klinger, Jr., Pastor of Faith United Methodist Church, and David Dimmick, the Church's Director of Community Relations, sat in a local restaurant considering outreach ministry for the Church.
 They watched as a young woman bought two cartons of cigarettes and left with her scantily clad daughter who was munching on a Twinkie® for breakfast.
 They knew of poverty and substance-abuse statistics and of homelessness.
 And they agreed: "we've got to do something about this."
 At that moment, FaithCentre, a faith-based community outreach center for the Bellefonte area, was born!
 After individual meetings with a host of community leaders, a gathering was held at which representatives of community groups and churches met to dream.
 Just seven months later, in June 2003 FAITHCENTRE's thrift shop opened in a small storefront in downtown Bellefonte.
 The next day several members of the Board of Directors agreed that it was simply too small.
 Immediately they began looking for another location.
 God answered.